-The Loire Valley castles by bike via Chambord, Chenonceau or Chaumont
+The Castles of the Loire Valley by bike via Chambord, Chenonceau or Chaumont

 Enjoy an unforgettable bike ride along the Loire, combining history, heritage and nature.
 As soon as you arrive in Blois, you will discover its royal castle, its medieval streets and its warm atmosphere.
-Then, head for Chambord, Cheverny and their majestic estates, punctuated by surprising discoveries.
-Pedal through the heart of the Sologne vineyards, cross charming villages and be amazed by unique panoramas of the Loire.
+Then, head for Chambord, Cheverny and their majestic estates, with surprising discoveries.
+Pedal through the Touraine vineyards, pass through charming cities and be amazed by unique panoramas of the Loire.
 On the way, savor the local specialties.
 Finally, treat yourself to a gourmet break in Amboise and Tours, treasures of art and gastronomy.
-Enough to create unforgettable memories with every pedal stroke.
+You will create unforgettable memories with every pedal stroke.

 Highlights of the stay on the Châteaux of the Loire by bike: